-The marriage institution in Botswana is not thriving due to demographic, socio-economic and globalisation effects.
-Marriage in no longer attractive as evidenced by the higher proportions never married.
+The marriage institution in Botswana is not thriving due to demographic, socio-economic and globalization effects.
+Marriage is no longer as attractive as 30 - 40 years back, as evidenced by the higher proportions never married paralleled with increasing cohabitation rates.

 There is gender disparity in marital patterns.
-While the proportions of males married are declining, divorce seem to affect more females than males.
+While the proportion of married males is declining, divorce seem to affect more females than males.
+Although the proportion separated/divorced has been going down over the years, a record of more than 900 annual divorces between 2009 and 2011 (Shabani, 2013) has been a worrisome development.
 More men are therefore opting for cohabitation.
 The years spent single has also been increasing over the years.
-This calls for stakeholders to engage in dialogue, including the traditional leadership over the preservation of this important unit so that Vision 2016 could be realised.
+This calls for stakeholders to engage in dialogue, including the traditional leadership over the preservation of this important unit so that Vision 2016 could be realized.
 These developments threaten the existence of the family unit, which is the core of any society.